Get notified of page updates

 What does this mean for me?

 If you have been diagnosed with pancreatic cancer, it is important to be selective about the facility you choose to receive treatment.
-This will ensure that you get the most effective and up-to-date treatment regimen for your disease.
+This will ensure that you get the most effective and up to date treatment regimen for your disease.
 It is important to speak with your doctor about all options that are available to you, including a , treatments, and any clinical trials that may be beneficial for your cancer care.

 If pancreatic cancer runs in your family or you have an linked to pancreatic cancer risk, you should speak to experts in genetics and in pancreatic cancer detection to see if you qualify for pancreatic cancer screening or a clinical research study.